asrvsn/trop/README.md

-# totorch: A differentiable toolbox for working with transfer operators in PyTorch
+## trop: A differentiable toolbox for working with transfer operators in PyTorch
+Install: `python setup.py install`